metalcarratt/ministry/ls/Leviticus/msg16.md

   - remaining in the status of a slave to demonstrate the reality of resurrection (7:21-22)
   - remaining married or unmarried, with God (7:27)
   - being subject to the (Roman) authorities (Rom 13:1) and paying taxes to them (Rom 13:6)

+1Co 7:17
+> However as the Lord has apportioned to each one, as God has called each one, so let him walk.
+And so I direct in all the churches.

+1Co 7:24
+> Each one, brothers, in what status he was called, in this let him remain with God.

+1Co 7:27
+> Have you been bound to a wife?
+Do not seek a release.
+Have you been released from a wife?
+Do not seek a wife.